libapps/libapps-mirror/nassh/docs/hack.md

     nassh$ ./bin/mkdeps

-This will create the `nassh/js/deps_local.concat.js` file containing all of the necessary libdot and hterm source.
+This will create the various library dependencies that we use.

 ## The NaCl plugin dependency